-- 2 Hold PTT. - 3 Select an option: - To make an announcement, speak into the handset. - To adjust the volume of the hailer broadcast, turn the ENTER dial. - 4 Release PTT to stop broadcasting and listen for broadcasts from other connected radios on the ship.
+- 2 Hold PTT. - 3 Select an option: - · To make an announcement, speak into the handset. - To adjust the volume of the hailer broadcast, turn the SELECT dial on the radio, or select ▲ or ✔ on the handset. - 4 Release PTT to stop broadcasting and listen for broadcasts from other connected radios on the ship.